 Trust.
 It’s possibly the most delicate thing of all in any relationship, isn’t it?
 When addiction becomes a factor, that tenuousness becomes even more apparent.

-If you’re reading this, it probably means that you or someone you love has survived the torture of addiction and made it through to the other side—only now, there’s a terrifying obstacle standing in your path: rebuilding trust after committing horrible acts while in active addiction.
+If you’re reading this, it probably means that you or someone you love has survived the torture of addiction and made it through to the other side.
+Only now, there’s a terrifying obstacle standing in your path: rebuilding trust after committing horrible acts while in active addiction.

 At Sivana Bali, we have witnessed innumerable men and women struggle with the same issue.
 The good news?
 Trust can be rebuilt.
-It’s not always easy and it definitely doesn’t happen overnight, but with the right attitude and real effort, relationships can come back stronger than ever.
+It’s not always easy, and it definitely doesn’t happen overnight, but with the right attitude and real effort, relationships can come back stronger than ever.

 The Reality of Trust Issues After Addiction